Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/hash.md

 hash-with-shared-string-keys
 ----------------------------
-Hashes a set of elements that are permitted to share string keys.
+Hashes a set of elements that share string keys.

 __elements__
 The list of elements.